Some temperaments and environments seem to naturally fit together, while others do not.

 - Your children’s self-esteem is raised.

-Tips for creating a “Goodness of Fit” between a child and his parents and environment:
+Tips for creating a “Goodness of Fit”

 - Know and understand your children’s temperament and their usual way of reacting in situations.